Moto G22

-Motorola Moto G22 is a series of Android smartphones developed by Motorola Mobility, a subsidiary of Lenovo.
+The Motorola Moto G22 is an Android smartphone developed by Motorola Mobility, a subsidiary of Lenovo.
+It was announced in March 2022, and released later the same month.

+History

+Motorola announced the Moto G22 on 3 March 2022, a day after details were leaked about it online by German website WinFuture.
+It was released in the United Kingdom and Europe that same month, and in India on 8 April 2022.

 Design

 The back panel of the phone is made from plastic with a glossy finish.
 It weighs 185g and has a thickness of 8.49mm.
 It comes with a type-C charging Port, 3.5mm audio jack and has a microSD card slot.
 It has a 6.5-inch LCD display with 720p resolution.
 The average peak brightness of the phone is 500 nits with 90 Hz refresh rate.

 Hardware

-Moto G22 is powered by a MediaTek chipset- Helio G37 and comes with Android 12.
+Moto G22 is powered by the MediaTek Helio G37 and comes with Android 12.
 The phone features a 50MP primary camera with a f/1.8 aperture.
 It is supported by an 8MP wide-angle sensor, 2MP macro sensor, and a 2MP depth sensor.
 The phone has a 5000 mAh battery with 20W charging.